GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 departmental personnel involved in coding to help ensure consistent coding and reporting, both within the department and within the government as a whole.

-7.1.3Pay Entitlement Codes
+7.1.3 	Pay Entitlement Codes
-A pay entitlement code classifies the type of remuneration paid to employees pursuant to a collective bargaining agreement, the terms and conditions of e mployment, o r o th e r a rra n g e m e n t s .
-T h e s e c o d e s a r e i s s u e d t o d e p a r t m e nts and agencies by Public Works and Government Services Canada (Compensation Sector).
+A pay entitlement code classifies the type of remuneration paid to employees pursuant to a collective bargaining agreement, the terms and conditions of employment, or other arrangements.
+These codes are issued to departments and agencies by Public Works and Government Services Canada (Compensation Sector).
 The pay entitlement codes are listed with the lists of Objects to improve consistency and accuracy in the alignment of pay entitlement codes to economic objects mainly in standard object 01.
-The List of Pay Entitlement Codes is included as Appendix C to Section 7.2of this chapter.
+The List of Pay Entitlement Codes is included as Appendix C to Section 7.2 	of this chapter.

-7.1.4Brief Definition of Each Standard Object Personnel (01)
+7.1.4 	Brief Definition of Each Standard Object Personnel (01)

 Salaries and wages, overtime, severance pay, retroactive pay and other special pay of civilian continuing (full-time) or term (part-time, seasonal and casual) employees except those of agency and proprietary Crown corporations, as